Decoupling Vector Data and Index Storage for Space Efficiency: Evaluation

 \subsection{Methodology}

-{\bf Testbed.} We conduct experiments on a physical server equipped with two 32-core 2.30\,GHz Intel Xeon Platinum 8336C CPUs, 512\,GB DDR4 memory, and a Samsung PM9A3 3.84\,TB NVMe SSD.
-The server runs Debian 9.13 with Linux kernel 5.4.56.
+{\bf Testbed.} We conduct experiments on a physical server equipped with a 32-core 2.30\,GHz Intel Xeon Platinum 8336C CPU with 64 hyper-threads, 128\,GiB DDR4 memory, and a SOLIDIGM SSDPF2KX038T1 3.84\,TiB NVMe SSD, running Debian 9.13 with Linux kernel 5.4.56.

-\paragraph{Datasets.} Table~\ref{tab:datasets} shows the five datasets used to evaluate \sysname.
-DecoupleVS100M is a proprietary dataset with 109\,M vectors, sampled from a production-scale partition of a commercial search engine that indexes hundreds of billions of vectors.
-SIFT100M, SPACEV100M, SIFT1B, and SPACEV1B are public datasets \cite{annbenchmarks}, where SIFT100M and SPACEV100M are the first 100\,M vectors of SIFT1B and SPACEV1B, respectively.
-Both SIFT100M and SIFT1B datasets are derived from image descriptors, and both SPACEV100M and SPACEV1B datasets are derived from web-search embeddings released by Microsoft Bing.
+\para{Datasets.} Table~\ref{tab:datasets} shows the datasets.
+DecoupleVS100M is a proprietary dataset of 109\,M vectors dumped from a production-scale partition of a commercial search engine that indexes hundreds of billions of vectors.
+SIFT100M, SPACEV100M, SIFT1B, and SPACEV1B are public datasets; SIFT100M and SPACEV100M are the first 100\,M vectors of SIFT1B and SPACEV1B, respectively.
+SIFT100M and SIFT1B are derived from image descriptors; SPACEV100M and SPACEV1B are derived from web-search embeddings from Microsoft Bing.